ysfscream/My-Vue-Admin-Template/README.md

 # My-Vue-Admin-Template
-A (vue + element-ui + axios) template project of Management platform
+A (vue + element-ui + axios) template project of management platform